by Howard Fosdick © FolkFluteWorld.com

 One vital distinction is between vessel flutes and pipe flutes.
 Vessel flutes -- sometimes called globular flutes -- are enclosed chambers inside of which air vibrates, or resonates.
 Modern ocarinas work like this.

-In constrast, pipe flutes are open-ended tubes with fingering holes.
+In contrast, pipe flutes are open-ended tubes with fingering holes.
 Concert flutes and recorders are examples.
 While vessel flutes produce sound waves that resonate within their enclosed chamber, pipe flutes produce a column of air that vibrates along their tubing.

-Another key distinction among flutes is how they spilt the musician's breath to create sound waves.
-With edge-blown flutes, the player himself must direct his breath appropriately.
+With edge-blown flutes, the player must direct his breath appropriately.
 You do this when you voice a note by blowing across the edge of a pop bottle.
 You only produce the sound if you hold your mouth at the proper angle to the bottle opening.
+(Some call these flutes rim blown because you split your breath across the rim of a hole to create sound waves.)

-In contrast, other flutes come complete with fipples.
-The fipple is a mouthpiece that automatically directs the player's breath against the sharp edge, called a labium.
-This produces the sound waves.
 (Some prefer to call these duct flutes, referring to the passageway or duct that directs the player's breath to the labium.)

 To the right, we see how a musician playing a concert flute must accurately direct his breath himself to create sound.
-If he positions his mouth at the wrong angle, he doesn't produce a sound.
+If he positions his mouth at the wrong angle, he doesn't produce a note.

-As you might guess, fipple flutes are much easier to get started with than edge-blown flutes.
-You can pick up a recorder or ocarina or tin whistle and start sounding notes in no time.
-It's different with an edge-blown flute.
+It's different with an rim-blown flute.
 The beginning concert flutist spends weeks to attain the skill to sound all the notes in the scale accurately.
-This is one reason schoolchildren all start with recorders instead of edge-blown transverse flutes.
+This is why schoolchildren all start with recorders instead of edge-blown transverse flutes.

 By transverse flutes, we mean flutes you hold at a right angle to play, like a traditional concert flute.
 Other flutes are end-blown, meaning you hold them straight out from your body when you play them, like a recorder.
 These are also referred to as vertical flutes, since you hold them vertically while playing.